 In buildings with mechanical ventilation systems, extended operation times are recommended for these systems.
 Adjust the clock times of system timers to start ventilation at the nominal speed at least 2 hours before the building opening time and switch off or to a lower speed 2 hours after the building usage time.
-In demand-controlled ventilation systems, change the $CO_2$ setpoint to 400 ppm in order to maintain the operation at nominal speed.
+In commercial buildings 1 hour before and after building usage time is enough if the building would be ventilated with 3 volumes of outdoor air at that time.
+In demand-controlled ventilation systems, change the CO_2 setpoint to 550 ppm in order to maintain the operation at nominal speed.
 In buildings that have been vacated due to the pandemic (some offices or educational buildings), it is not recommended to switch ventilation off, but to operate continuously at reduced speed during normal operation hours.
 Extended operation time helps to remove virus particles from the building and to remove released virus particles from surfaces.
 In winter and summer, increased energy use has to be accepted, because ventilation systems have enough heating and cooling capacity to fulfil these recommendations without compromising thermal comfort.